AccordBox/python-webpack-boilerplate/docs/index.md

 {% javascript_pack 'app' 'app2' attrs='charset="UTF-8"' %}
 ```

+!!! note
-1. You can import multiple entry files in one template.
+    1. You can import multiple entry files using one `javascript_pack` statement
-1. The `javascript_pack` would also **import dependency files if need.**
+    1. The `javascript_pack` would also **import dependency files automatically to handle code splitting**
+    1. You can use `attrs` to set custom attributes